U.S., Taliban plan to sign peace agreement next week | CBC News

 The United States and the Taliban are on target to sign a peace agreement next week after a seven-day period of reduced violence, American and Taliban officials said Friday.

-That peace agreement, to be signed in Doha, Qatar on Feb.
+That agreement, to be signed in Doha, Qatar on Feb.
 29, will pave the way for a withdrawal of U.S. troops and intra-Afghan negotiations.
-U.S. Secretary of State Mike Pompeo said the peace agreement will also lead to an eventual permanent ceasefire.
+U.S. Secretary of State Mike Pompeo said it will also lead to an eventual permanent ceasefire.

 "We are preparing for the signing to take place on February 29," Pompeo said in a statement.
 "Intra-Afghan negotiations will start soon thereafter, and will build on this fundamental step to deliver a comprehensive and permanent ceasefire and the future political road map for Afghanistan."

-The reduced violence period, to be observed by Afghan, international and Taliban forces, will begin Friday at midnight local time, Afghan President Ashraf Ghani said in a televised address.
+The reduced violence period, to be observed by Afghan, international and Taliban forces, began Saturday at 12:00 a.m. local time, and was previously announced by Afghan President Ashraf Ghani in a televised address.

 U.S. President Donald Trump has made no secret of his desire to get the U.S. out of its "endless wars" but the road ahead is fraught with difficulties.